agent-indigo/btre-web/README.md

 I made the following modifications:

-- Third party resources retrieved from CDNs instead of locally bundled
+- Added a setting to enable/disable sending emails

+- Set up `dotenv` and added a template

-- Redirect staff to admin area after logging in through user-facing login page
+- Staff get redirected to the admin area after logging in through the user-facing login page

 - Added a link in the `nav` to the admin area that only appears when a staff member is logged in

-- Moved JavaScript embedded in the `nav` to `btre/static/app.js`

 - Moved the following into partials: